alvinbaena/keycloak-pwned-password-policy/README.md

 ## Messages

-This plugin has only one message key: `invalidPasswordBreached`, which can be changed on the realm's localization overrides, if on Keycloak >= 24, or by adding / changing the message in the `src/main/resources/theme-resources/messages` localization files, if on Keycloak < 24, and recompiling the plugin.
+This plugin has only one message key: `invalidPasswordBreached`, which if you are on a Keycloak with version greater than 24.0.0 can be changed on the realm's localization overrides.
+If on Keycloak < 24.0.0, change the message in the `src/main/resources/theme-resources/messages` localization files, and recompile the plugin.